yampilop/RHOSPVirtLab/README.md

 You also can add to vars/options.yml any value overriding the default values from the roles.

+#### Customizing RHEL image

+If you are not connected to the Red Hat VPN, you will need to download the RHEL base image from somewhere else.
+To do so you can either:

+- Use a valid URL to the qcow2 image file (`CustomRhelImage: "<url>"`).
+- Download the image and use the path to the file (`CustomRhelImage: "file://<full_path>"`).
+As you need to use the full path, the value will have a triple dash, for instance `"file:///home/admin/rhel.qcow2"`

 #### Customizing networks

 - The default configuration should work for most cases.